About Eglet Mtengwa Nyabvure - Pindula, Local Knowledge

 |+

-Eglet Pfeka, a brand which embeds subtle prints and patterns inspired by Africa into everyday wear.
+Eglet founded '''[[Pfeka]]''' in , a brand which embeds subtle prints and patterns inspired by Africa into everyday wear.

 She is also the Co-founder of AVSOL International, a Zimbabwe-based Audio Visual and ICT company based in Harare, Zimbabwe that offers technology solutions and accessories for such spaces such as board/meeting rooms, conference centres, training/classrooms, churches, hotels etc.